 Anticipating Inflation

-In 2021, I applied this framework to the United States and showed that the explosive post-COVID surge in broad money guaranteed higher inflation well before it appeared in the CPI.
+When money growth persistently exceeds its golden benchmark, higher inflation follows with a lag.
+In 2021, Hanke applied this framework to the United States and showed that the explosive post-COVID surge in broad money guaranteed higher inflation well before it appeared in the CPI.

 Diagnosing Policy Mistakes

+Deviations below the Golden Growth Rate can be just as damaging as overshoots.
 During periods of financial stress, policies that drive money growth sharply below its golden path risk turning slowdowns into deeper and longer recessions.

 Designing Monetary Institutions

-Hong Kong’s currency board is a clear example: disciplined money growth has delivered long-run price stability despite repeated political and economic shocks.
+Stable monetary systems keep money growth close to its golden rate.
+Hong Kong's currency board is a clear example: disciplined money growth has delivered long-run price stability despite repeated political and economic shocks.

 Developing Economies

-My work on Iran shows how rule-based systems, such as currency boards, can eliminate endemic inflation where discretionary policy has failed.
+In countries with weak central banks, repeated overshoots of the Golden Growth Rate explain chronic inflation.
+Hanke's work on Iran shows how rule-based systems, such as currency boards, can eliminate endemic inflation where discretionary policy has failed.